cogdishion/SE2/README.md

 Tested under 2018b.
 Parallel toolbox not required, but helpful for large datasets.

 To cluster data,
-Download SpeakEasy2: Champagne
-Navigate to the SpeakEasy2 folder in matlab (or put it on your matlab path) and type: load ADJdemo At the matlab prompt type… <br />
+Download SpeakEasy2: Champagne, navigate to the SpeakEasy2 folder in matlab (or put it on your matlab path) and type: <br />
+load ADJdemo
+At the matlab prompt type… <br />
 SpeakEasy2(ADJ) <br />
 You’ve clustered some data!
 You’ll see results have been saved in the folder as SpeakEasy2_results.mat.
 If you’d like to verify that SpeakEasy2 is producing plausible results, copy this into the matlab terminal: